 To Face Unafraid, The Plans That We Made

 Walking in a winter wonderland… Although simply part of a well known Christmas song, this particular phrase has some great messages for people in business.
 The Christmas season holds many attributes and one of them is that for a lot of businesses things slow down and people can become reflective, about the season and about their company.
-Thoughts about plans for after the New Year are starting to germinate with some people.
+Thoughts about plans for after the New Year are starting to germinate with some.

 I am a big fan of people.
 I mean I believe in others and believe that most folks are interested in contributing to the success of the company they work within.
 The job of the leaders is to make it easy for everyone to contribute.
-OK, so how might we engage those willing to be engaged in doing some useful planning for 2017?
+OK, so how might we engage those willing to be engaged in doing some useful planning for the New Year?
 I say, ask the right question and your colleagues will have a tough time not thinking about good answers.
 An engaging question can stimulate, plus there is no need for yet another planning meeting.
 Whew.

 To face, unafraid, the plans that we’ll make